fetchai/docs-archived/docs/getting-started/quickstart.md

 ### Loading input data

-An Etch program needs a `main()` function as its entry point, and that is where all code in this example will reside.
+An Etch program running outside of a ledger environment needs a `main()` function as its entry point, and that is where all code in this example will reside.

 Since the input is provided via multiple CSV files, the `main()` function firstly has to check the correct number of files is provided, then load the input data from them: